 If I put up a bat box will bats move out of my house?

 If you are lucky enough to have bats in your house then it’s probably because it’s got exactly the right conditions that it was looking for in a veteran tree that it’s now found in your house.
 There’s a small chance that bats will prefer the box to your home, but it’s probably going to be a supplementary roost for them.
-If you can put up with them while they are there in the summer months then you are providing a vital ecological niche for a protected species.
+If you can let them stay in your home while they are there in the summer months then you are providing a vital ecological niche for a protected species.
 If the bats are causing you problems then please don’t block up the gap they use for getting in and out.
 If you call the bat helpline they can give you advice.

 Will bats use this bat box as a maternity roost?

 It’s unusual for bats to use this type of bat box to have their young in.
 However they might do, particularly if it’s erected somewhere on a warm elevation somewhere with a bit of a slope to it (so it replicates the slope of a roof).
 A lot of bats roost in the gap between the roofing slates / tiles and the roof lining, so this box recreates this gap to some extent.
 They are also found roosting behind fascia boarding, and this box again replicates this kind of a niche for them.